kuper-adrian/statg-bot/README.md

 ### Running in Docker

-Alternatively the bot can be run inside a docker container.
+Alternatively you can run the bot inside a docker container.
 For now you will have to build the image by yourself using the `Dockerfile` of this repo.
 You will also need to get PUBG API key and Discord token as described above.

 1. Clone this repo or download it as `.zip`-file and unpack it to a folder of your liking
 2. Open a terminal and navigate to the project folder